postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## Downloading and installing

-You can download the Postman CLI installation script manually or programmatically (from the command line or a script).
+You can download the Postman CLI installation script with the following commands:

-### Downloading manually

-To download manually, use the commands and links below:

 #### Linux